mobxjs/mobx/README.md

 ```

 Nonetheless, MobX has an optional built-in concept of [`actions`](https://mobxjs.github.io/mobx/refguide/action.html).
-Read this section as well if you want to now more about writing asynchronous actions.
+Read this section as well if you want to know more about writing asynchronous actions.
 It's easy!
 Use them to your advantage; they will help you to structure your code better and make wise decisions about when and where state should be modified.

 ## MobX: Simple and scalable